 2.5.
 High density lipoprotein (HDL)

-In the presence of divalent cations, a polysaccharide precipitated low and very low density lipoprotein (LDL and VLDL) from serum.
+In the presence of divalent cations, a polysaccharide precipitated low and very low-density lipoprotein (LDL and VLDL) from serum.
 The amount of HDL in the supernatant was then measured.

 The concentration of the cholesterol in the supernatant was analyzed as elucidated by Kim et al. (2022).